jbeorse/sync-endpoint-containers/sqlserver_endpoint/README.txt

 You'll need copies of https_cert.crt ldap_cert.cer tomcat_https.keystore tomcat.keystore in the working directory.
 We still don't know if we really actually need https_cert.crt

+tomcat_https.keystore should have the cert and also the intermediate cert in it, add them using the instructions here: https://www.godaddy.com/help/tomcat-generate-csrs-and-install-certificates-5239

 Build with `sudo docker build -t mezuri/sqlserver_endpoint .`

 Save it to a file with `sudo docker save mezuri/sqlserver_endpoint -o out.tar`